Cebulva/business-kpi-dashboard/README.md

 <details>
 <summary>Initial Raw Data (Google Sheet)</summary>
 <br>
-This spreadsheet contains the raw data that served as the starting point for the entire project.
-It's where the initial exploration and KPI discovery took place.
+This Google Sheet shows the revenue KPIs I created for the project.
+It contains pivot tables that summarize the data and charts that visualize the key metrics, demonstrating my initial analysis of the company's performance.
 <br>
 <a href="https://docs.google.com/spreadsheets/d/1Ha5fPKU8lrVWPSfVkhw9XGEvXldpoc39vjFBeax_UO0/edit?gid=1031855285#gid=1031855285">View Google Sheet</a>
 </details>